Body Fat Percentage Calculator

 The scale isn’t always accurate due to weight fluctuations (often from water retention).

-Research shows that body fat percentage is a better indicator of fitness and health.
+Body fat percentage is a better indicator of fitness and health.

 What is a good body fat percentage?